korinth/apistogramma/README.md

 Apistogramma is a lightweight Java MVC-replacement.
 It is targeted for those projects where you could just as easily use plain servlets and JSP, but want a minimal abstraction of controllers, models and views.

+This project is work in progress.
+Suggestions are welcome!

 ## Intention

 This is the intended conceptual usage: